EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

     a) **Archives:** Preserves and makes accessible the EUTC archives and library, researches the EUTC’s past, and records EUTC shows and general life for posterity.
 This subcommittee has the following elected Convenors: \
     &nbsp;&nbsp;&nbsp;&nbsp;i) Archivist\
     &nbsp;&nbsp;&nbsp;&nbsp;ii) Librarian\
-    b) **Development:** Negotiates, proposes, communicates and (if approved) implements any long term and substantial maintenance, refurbishment, and improvement of the Bedlam Theatre (see also 7B/2).\
-    c) **Engagement:** Promotes the engagement and retention of new members.
-This subcommittee has the following elected Convenor: \
+    b) **Facilities:** Maintains and improves the outside spaces around Bedlam, including the gardens, and some internal spaces not in the purview of committee roles.
+These improvements may include the process of planning, proposing and implementing long term and/or substantial maintenance, refurbishment, and improvement of the Bedlam Theatre (see also7B/2).
+This subcommittee has the following elected convenor:
-    &nbsp;&nbsp;&nbsp;&nbsp;i) Engagement Officer \
-    d) **Garden:** Maintains and works to improve the garden and grounds of the Bedlam Theatre.\
+i) Estates Coordinator\
-    e) **IT:** Supervises, administers, monitors, and maintains any IT equipment, software or websites related to the EUTC’s activities.\
+    c) **IT:** Supervises, administers, monitors, and maintains any IT equipment, software or websites related to the EUTC’s activities.\
-    f) **Workshops:** Advocates, coordinates and supports a schedule of workshops and other educational events.
+    d) **Workshops:** Advocates, coordinates and supports a schedule of workshops and other educational events.
 This subcommittee has the following elected Convenor: \
     &nbsp;&nbsp;&nbsp;&nbsp;i) Workshops Coordinator
 7. **Project Subcommittees** may be formed by a motion passed at a General Meeting to undertake a project of the Company.
 The Subcommittee must exist for a fixed duration and not extend beyond a year.
 8. **Accountability:**\